danielscarvalho/commit-message/README.md

 # commit-message
 Git &amp; GitHub cool commit messages

-This Bash script can help you to generate git commit cool messages with emojis too, such as:
+This Bash script "gitcommit" can help you to generate git commit cool messages with emojis too, such as:

 ```bash
 git commit -m "approach parade 👒"